ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

      * May not use actions on locations in other group's mission
 * Test resolve
      * Lower discord by character's resolve, take one condition

+# Progress Phase

+* Draw progress card
+* Resolve triggers
+     * Top to bottom
+* If a development or character card is drawn, resolve card and draw again
+* If an encounter card is drawn
+     * Event: resolve immediately
+     * Hand / Artifact: place in hand
+     * Location / Attachment / Foe: place as directed